Introduction

 Reconnect with What Truly Matters

-Slowing down with loved ones, spending time in nature, enjoying a cozy evening with a book, or simply giving yourself permission to rest.
+Slow down with loved ones, spend time in nature, enjoy a cozy evening with a book, or simply give yourself permission to rest whether that’s a nap, guided meditation, or Yoga Nidra (see The Breathing Room).

 Let your values lead the way as they'll always point you back to balance.